 Common risks in Kentucky include ice, heavy snow, freezing temperatures, tornadoes, flooding, and sometimes the impact of hurricanes.
 These severe weather changes cause damage to your home and property.

 What Type of Homeowner’s Insurance Coverages Are Recommended?

 There are many different types of coverage to consider, and it’s best to know what your home needs as far as coverage.
-You might need additional coverage to ensure your home is protected when you’re in high-risk areas.
+You might need additional coverage to protect your home when you’re in high-risk areas.

 Flood Insurance Coverage

 Flooding is not covered under your standard home insurance in Kentucky.
 You can get an add-on with flood coverage through your insurance company.
 Considering how often flooding happens during storms, it’s worth considering.

 Water Backup Coverage

 Water backups happen if your sump pump can’t keep up with the amount of water coming in from a storm.
 They typically occur in basements and crawl spaces.
 Getting this additional coverage helps you during heavy rains or storms.

 How Much Does Home Insurance In Kentucky Cost?